The Summary page of a bundle displays the following panels:

-Click a time to view the bundle’s schedule details, including the time the event is scheduled to fire, its schedule type (Date Specific, Event, Recurring, etc.), the dates on which the event is scheduled to be performed, and the event’s start and end time.
+Click a time to view the bundle’s details, including the time the event is d to fire, its type (Date Specific, Event, Recurring, etc.), the dates on which the event is d to be performed, and the event’s start and end time.

 Click to view the bundle’s assignment details, including the bundle’s folder and its assignments (devices or workstations).